 Auschwitz Birkenau was designated a UNESCO World Heritage site.
 The site was recognized for its historical significance and the need to preserve it for future generations.
 The designation helped raise awareness about the importance of remembering the Holocaust and the need to combat genocide.

-Visiting Auschwitz is important to pay respects to the victims of the extermination camp, learn about the history of the Holocaust, and honor the memory of those who suffered and died there.
+Visiting Auschwitz is a way to pay respects to the victims of the extermination camps, learn about the history of the Holocaust, and honor the memory of those who suffered and died there.

-Some interesting facts about Auschwitz include that over 1.1 million people, mostly Jews, were murdered at Auschwitz, which was the largest Nazi concentration and extermination camp.
+Some interesting Auschwitz facts include that over 1.1 million people, mostly Jews, were murdered at Auschwitz death camps, which was the largest Nazi concentration and extermination camp.
 The prisoners' belongings, including clothing, glasses, and even human hair, were harvested and used by the Nazis.

 Yes, you can book Auschwitz guided tours to understand the history of this extermination camp and how the Nazis used it to kill millions of prisoners, most of whom were Jews.
 You can pick from tours with hotel pickup from Krakow Center or ones with private vehicle transfers and optional meals.
 Some tours also include a Wieliczka Salt Mine guided tour.